Constructing Earth Formation History Using Deep Mantle Noble Gas Reservoirs: Earth formation history

 \subsubsection{A cohesive Earth formation pathway}

-In light of the current constraints on the final assembly of the Earth, we propose in Figure \ref{fig:favored_formation_scenario_impacts} a cohesive pathway to assemble the Earth, beginning with the emergence of a set of three $\sim 0.3 M_\oplus$ embryos in the late stages of the solar nebula.
-As discussed in Section \ref{subsubsec:late_stage_formation}, there is limited flexibility to envision alternative initial configurations of Earth embryos due to the tight constraints on the critical embryo mass of $\sim 0.3 M_\oplus$ in the later phases of the solar nebula.
+In light of the current constraints on the final assembly of the Earth, we propose in Figure \ref{fig:favored_formation_scenario_impacts} a cohesive pathway to assemble the Earth, beginning with the emergence of a set of three $\sim 0.3-0.4 M_\oplus$ embryos in the late stages of the solar nebula.
+As discussed in Section \ref{subsubsec:late_stage_formation}, there is limited flexibility to envision alternative initial configurations of Earth embryos due to the tight constraints on the critical embryo mass of $\sim 0.3-0.4 M_\oplus$ in the later phases of the solar nebula.

-In this scenario, the three Earth ancestors complete their assembly in the same local ($\sim$1 au) environment of the depleted ($f_{\rm dep} \sim10^{-4}-10^{-2}$) gas disk.
+In this scenario, the three Earth ancestors complete their assembly in the same local ($\sim$1 au) environment of the depleted ($f_{\rm dep} \sim10^{-4}-10^{-1}$) gas disk.
 At this time, they each rapidly accrete a primordial envelope and deliver the required concentration of primordial $^{22}$Ne of $c_{\rm ^{22}Ne,p} \approx (1.08 \pm 0.60) \times 10^{-13} \mathrm{mol/g}$ as demonstrated by Figure \ref{subfig:Ne_0.3}.
-In the presence of the background nebula, gas damping effectively circularizes embryo orbits, hindering further embryo growth via giant impacts until disk dispersal.
-Once the nebula dissipates, the damping of embryos' eccentricities $e$ is effectively removed, enhancing the likelihood of their orbits crossing and triggering giant impacts.
+In the presence of an early, gas-rich background nebula, gas damping efficiently circularizes orbits, hindering further embryo growth via giant impacts until disk dispersal.
+As the nebula dissipates, the damping of embryos' eccentricities $e$ is removed, enhancing the likelihood of their orbits crossing and triggering giant impacts \citep{Papaloizou_2000}.